syracard/kingdom-of-vallonde/New Campaign Player Info.md

 Hi thanks for your interest in the new campaign!
 I'll be putting some info here for you to consider and think about while we get ready for Session 0 and getting the game fired up.

 **Character Creation:** We'll be starting at level 5.
 Basically anything is game, just ask me about it if it's a 3rd party source or Unearthed Arcana.
+I'm feeling a standard 4d6 randomization for stats, but I'm open to other generation methods.
 	*A simple checklist*
 		1. Ancestry
 		2. Class